RisenCrypto/RisenCrypto.github.io/_posts/2022-9-9-CofactorClearing.md

 ### Cofactor Clearing

 Many cryptographic protocols use elliptic curves of prime order.
 However there are composite order curves like the Edwards Curve, Montgomery Curve etc which easily provide faster group operations with complete addition laws which are not vulnerable to a timing attack.
 So many modern elliptic curve implentations use a composite order curve of order $h.p$ where $p$ is a prime & $h$ is a small cofactor usually $8$ or lesser.
 The composite order curve has a subgroup of prime order $p$ which is used for the implementation.
-Though these curves have a lot of advantages, there are also some disadvantages, one of which we discuss below called as a small subgroup attack. $Curve25519$ is a composite order curve.
+Though these curves have a lot of advantages, there are also some disadvantages, one of which we discuss below called a small subgroup attack. $Curve25519$ is a composite order curve.

 **Small Subgroup attack in non-prime order curves**

 The operations are usually implemented in the prime order subgroup of the full Curve.
 Let's take the example of Diffie Hellman to understand the small subgroup attack.
 Let's say our curve is of order $8p$ where $p$ is a prime & $8$ is the cofactor.
 The main group of order $8p$ is a finite cyclic Group.
-By the fundamental theorem of finite cyclic groups, the 2 subgroups of order $8$ & order $p$ are also finite cyclic subgroups.
+By the fundamental theorem of finite cyclic groups, the subgroups of order $8$ and $p$ are also finite cyclic subgroups.
 Let $G$ be a generator of the prime order subgroup.
 Let $a$ & $b$ be Alice's & Bob's private key respectively.
 This is how a typical Diffie Hellman key exchange works.

 $$
 \text{Alice} \xrightarrow{\hspace{2cm} a G \hspace{2cm}} \text{Bob} \\